herquiloidehele/mpesa-wordpress-plugin/README.md

  7. And click "Activate" to activate the plugin

  ## Configuration
- 1. Afeter successfull installed and activate the plugin, go to Woocommerce > Setting > Payments tab, its supposed to appear the M-pesa payment method listed.
+ 1. After successfull installed and activate the plugin, go to Woocommerce > Setting > Payments tab, its supposed to appear the M-pesa payment method listed.
 Activate it and them click on "Manage".

 ![Image 1](https://raw.githubusercontent.com/herquiloidehele/mpesa-wordpress-plugin/master/img/image2.png)